 Things Connected will initially provide 50 LoRaWAN base stations across London to offer a low power wide area network testbed.
 Things Connected aims to include other LPWAN technologies as the programme evolves.

 Free to use and available to IoT entrepreneurs and developers, Things Connected will enable businesses to develop exciting and novel IoT products and services.
-The programme will encourage the deployment of sensors, applications and services to meet some of the city’s biggest challenges.Register your interest
+The programme will encourage the deployment of sensors, applications and services to meet some of the city’s biggest challenges.Sign up to the network

 Latest news: Digital Catapult launches LPWAN network